TheodoreKrypton/tgfs/README.md

   - port: The port of the WebDAV server listening on.
   - path: The root path for the WebDAV server.
 For example, setting this value to /webdav makes the WebDAV link `http://[host]:[port]/webdav`.

+- manager
+  - host: The host of the manager server listening on.
+  - port: The port of the manager server listening on.

 ## FAQ

 **Q: Why do I need a bot when my account is also able to send messages?**